In the Amazon bookstore, there are no second chances for the Third Reich

 Gregory Delzer is a Tennessee bookseller whose Amazon listings represent approximately one third of its sales.
 "They don't tell us the rules and they don't let us think," he said.
 "But they squeeze us for every penny."

-Nazi-themed items they regularly arise on Amazon, where they are eliminated under their policy of "offensive and controversial materials."
-Those rules do not apply to books.
+Nazi-themed articles appear regularly on Amazon, where they are removed under its "offensive and controversial materials,quot; policy.
+These rules do not apply to books.
 Amazon simply says that books for sale on its site "should provide a positive customer experience."

 An Amazon spokeswoman said: "We do not make editorial modifications to the images."
 Titan, who wanted to market the book in Germany, where Nazi image laws are strict, said Amazon approved the changes.

 Some fans of the series said they found that reading the book was as dystopian as the show itself.
-"If you can't even show swastikas in a book about Nazis taking over the United States, please don't make books again,quot; A critic wrote.
+"If you can't even show swastikas in a book about Nazis taking over the United States, please don't make books again," one critic wrote.

 When Amazon drops a book from its store, it's as if it never existed.
-A recent Google search of David Duke's "My Awakening: A Path to Racial Understanding,quot; on Amazon threw a link to an image of an Amazon employee's dog.
+A recent Google search for Duke's "My Awakening: A Path to Racial Understanding,quot; on Amazon threw a link to an image of an Amazon employee's dog.
 Amazon sellers call these dead ends "dog pages."

 Some booksellers, who spoke on condition of anonymity for fear of reprisals, said they had no problem with the retailer converting as many offensive books into dog pages as he wanted.

-Mr. Delzer, owner of a second-hand store in Nashville called Defunct Books, has a different opinion.
+Delzer, the owner of a second-hand store in Nashville, Tennessee, called Defunct Books, has a different opinion.
 "If Amazon executives are so proud of their high moral standards, they should issue memoranda about what books they are banning instead of keeping sellers and readers in the dark," he said.

 The bookseller said he only knew that Amazon was banning titles because he received an automatic message from the retailer, saying that two used books he sold seven years ago: "Conspiracy of the six-pointed star: revealing revelations and forbidden knowledge about Israel, the Jews, Zionism and the Rothschilds "and,quot; Towards the White Republic "- were now banned.